 - Damage caused by weight of snow or ice, creating a collapse, is covered under standard homeowner's insurance policies.

 - Freezing conditions such as burst pipes or ice dams, when water is unable to drain properly through the gutters and seeps into a house causing damage to ceilings and walls, also is covered.

-Most damage resulting from fallen trees is covered by your homeowner's policy, but consumers should check with their company before calling a tree removal service as removal costs may also be covered.
+- Most damage resulting from fallen trees is covered by your homeowner's policy, but check with your company before calling a tree removal service as removal costs may also be covered.

 - Contact your insurance company immediately and follow the instructions given to you by claims personnel.
 Keep a log of the people you spoke with and ask questions if you do not understand instructions.